Ayrum

 Ayrum (Այրում) is a town and urban community in the Noyemberyan Municipality of the Tavush Province of Armenia, located at a road distance of 206 km northeast of the capital Yerevan and 73 km north of the provincial capital Ijevan.
 It is situated on the shores of Debed river, only 2 km away from the Armenia–Georgia border.
 As of the 2011 census, Ayrum had a population of 2,126.
 As of the 2016 official estimate, the population of Ayrum is 2,000.
+As of the 2022 census, Ayrum has a population of 1,740.
 The importance of the town is derived from its geographical location as the northeastern gate and railway hub for the entire republic.

 Etymology

 The word Ayrum means burning in the Armenian language.
 According to the Soviet Armenian Encyclopedia, the area has been known as Ayrum after being burnt by the enemies long time ago.

 According to another theory, the name of the town is derived from the presence of the Ayrum people, who are a sub-ethnic group of Azerbaijanis in the Caucasus.
 During the late nineteenth and early twentieth centuries, some migrated to Iran and to Turkey.